rwynn/monstache-site/src/config.md

 For data read via the direct read feature the oplog time will only be available if the id of the MongoDB document is an ObjectID.
-If the id of the MongoDB document is not an ObjectID and the document source is a direct read query then the oplog time with not be available.
+If the id of the MongoDB document is not an ObjectID and the document source is a direct read query then the oplog time will not be available.

 ## resume

 boolean (default false)

-When resume is true, monstache writes the timestamp of mongodb operations it has successfully synced to elasticsearch to the collection monstache.monstache.
-It also reads the timestamp from that collection when it starts in order to replay events which it might have missed because monstache was stopped.
+When resume is true, monstache writes the timestamp of MongoDB operations it has successfully synced to Elasticsearch to the collection monstache.monstache.
+It also reads that timestamp from that collection when it starts in order to replay events which it might have missed because monstache was stopped.
 If monstache is started with the [cluster-name](#cluster-name) option set then resume is automatically turned on.